urbit/shrub/pkg/arvo/neo/cod/std/src/fil/counter.md

   ;form
     ::
     ::  hx-post will issue a POST request to the provided
-    ::  url and swap response into the DOM
-    =hx-post  "/neo/hawk{(en-tape:pith:neo here.bowl)}?stud=counter-diff"
+    ::  url and swap the response into the DOM =hx-post  "/neo/hawk{(en-tape:pith:neo here.bowl)}?stud=counter-diff"
     ::
     ::  hx-target specifies the target for hx-post's DOM